LeetLLM

 Dynamic token budgeting

 In production environments, context length isn't a static limit determined solely by the model's architecture.
 Instead, it's a dynamic memory budget that dictates how many concurrent users your system can support.
-Every additional token of context required by one user reduces the available GPU Video Random Access Memory (VRAM) for everyone else.
+Every additional token of context required by one user reduces the available GPU memory (VRAM, Video RAM) for everyone else.

-To serve models at scale, inference engines must strictly enforce these budgets.
+To serve models at scale, inference engines have to enforce these budgets strictly.
 When a request comes in, the system checks the available GPU memory.
-If the required KV cache for the new request (plus existing ones) exceeds the remaining capacity, the request must wait in a queue.
-This is why managing the TTFT-TPS tradeoff is so important for overall throughput.
+If the required KV cache for the new request (plus existing ones) exceeds the remaining capacity, the request waits in a queue.
+That's why schedulers track memory pressure right alongside latency metrics.

 To calculate the maximum affordable context length, we can write a simple capacity planning function.
 The function takes the total GPU memory, the model's static weight footprint, and its architectural parameters (layers, KV heads, and dimension) as inputs.
 It computes the available memory per user and divides it by the per-token KV cache size, returning the maximum number of tokens each user can generate: